 - Wrapped Bitcoin (WBTC) – Wrapped Bitcoin is an Ether token representing BTC on the Ethereum blockchain.

 - Wrapped Luna Token (WLUNA) – Wrapped Luna is a token designed for DeFi apps.

 - XRP (XRP) – XRP is the native currency on RippleNet, a blockchain designed to facilitate payments.

 - XYO (XYO) – XYO powers a decentralized network of devices.

 - Zcash (ZEC) – Zcash is a privacy coin that was developed by cryptographers to address privacy concerns on the Bitcoin network.

 Please visit the website for each individual crypto for more detailed information on the company and how it works.
 Again, there are many more than what I have on this list, and the number grows each day.
 I’ll add more to the list as time allows.

 List of Cryptocurrencies – The Top 10

 Now that we reviewed a list of cryptocurrencies in general, which ones are the most popular?
 Private investigators may receive requests to investigate cases involving any one or more of the above list.
 However, most of the requests will likely involve the more popular coins/tokens, as they have the most money.
 However, given the volatility of the crypto market, it is difficult to say which are truly the best cryptocurrencies to invest in.
-However, the one method that most experts would agree on is to consider the market cap.
+The one method that most experts would agree on is to consider the market cap.
 The following list is based on the market capitalization at the time of this writing.

 - Bitcoin (BTC) – $1.7 trillion